zhenis-duissekov/zhenis-duissekov-github.io/en/mycv.md

 ## Introduction

 Hello, I'm Zhenis, a passionate software developer with a focus on back-end development.
 I have experience with Golang, Python, and NodeJS, as well as databases such as PostgreSQL, MongoDB, and ClickHouse.
-I'm also familiar with microservice and monolith architectures, Kubernetes, and CI/CD.
+I also know my way around microservices and monolith architectures, as well as Kubernetes and CI/CD.

 ## Work Experience